 According to the National Electric Code, any outlet that supplies power to a hot tub is required by law to have a GFCI breaker.
 This includes plug-in hot tubs too.

-The 220-volt hot tub usually requires a 50-60 AMP breaker.
+A 220-volt hot tub usually requires a 50-amp breaker.
 Always consult professional electricians both before and after wiring your hot tub.

 Photos which require attribution: